baidubce/terraform-provider-baiducloud/website/docs/index.html.markdown

 * `secret_key` - (Optional) This is the BaiduCloud secret key.
 It must be provided, but it can also be sourced from the `BAIDUCLOUD_SECRET_KEY` environment variable.

+* `session_token` - (Optional) This is the BaiduCloud session token.
+It must be provided when using a temporary access key, it can also be sourced from the `BAIDUCLOUD_SESSION_TOKEN` environment variable.

 * `region` - (Required) This is the BaiduCloud region.
 It must be provided, but it can also be sourced from the `BAIDUCLOUD_REGION` environment variables.
   The default input value is bj.
 Available value is [bj, bd, gz, su, fsh, fwh, hkg, sin]